-Do not specialize at first; a general understanding of game development is greatly beneficial.
+Do not specialize initially; a general understanding of game development is greatly beneficial.
 Work on rendering, engine architecture, setting up a sample store page on Steam, exploring basic gameplay logic (for reaction-based games like third-person adventures and platformers), collision, and audio.
 Like Unreal Engine and many others, we use FMOD at Legendo for all projects powered by in-house engines; sound is an area where it makes sense to use a third-party library, especially for Windows.

 Lastly, keep in mind games are more like services than products.
 More often than not, this means coding does not stop when the game launches — even mildly successful indie titles require patches and “community support” for months and sometimes even years after launch.

-Feel free to head back to Legendo’s overview of available positions.
+Head back to Legendo’s available positions.